mm-zk/boojum-docs/verifier_walkthrough.md

 * loaded proof & queries
 * based on proof - computed necessary seeds and random parameters (alpha, beta, query indexes)
 * we got the values of all the polynomials in random point $z$ - and checked - using evaluate_quotient - that the quotient polynomial at that point matches the computations
+* then we combined all these polynomials together (into deep polynomial)
+* we created the deep-fri polynomial (by adding the check that deep polynomial evaluation at $z$ divides $(x-z)$)
-* then we combined all these polynomials together - and using FRI queries - we have both proven that they are an actual polynomial of some degree - AND - that their evaluations at point $z$ were correct.
+* and finally, using FRI, we have proven that deep fri is an an actual polynomial of some degree.

 Therefore - prover did possess such a trace table, where all the constraints were met (that is that the contributions to the quotient polynomial were actually 0 in the places where divisors required them).